Mineral Sunscreen vs. Chemical Sunscreen: What’s the Difference

 So What’s The Difference Between Mass-Market Chemical Sunscreen And Mineral Based Sunscreen?

-For starters (other than the damage that chemical sunscreens are going to our oceans) it’s becoming more and more well documented that chemicals used in synthetic sunscreen are connected to a long list of health issues.
+For starters (other than the damage that chemical sunscreens are doing to our oceans) it’s becoming more and more well documented that chemicals used in synthetic sunscreen are connected to a long list of health issues.
 Oxybenzone, for example, has been linked to a higher risk of endometriosis, skin allergies, hormone disruptions, reduced fertility in men, and cell damage.
 The strength of these associations is unclear, but most people feel justifiably queasy about these possibilities.

 Are chemicals like these something you really want to put on your skin?
 Are they something you’d feel good about putting on a baby’s skin?